fnl/gnamed/README.rst

 them, and load the gene/protein names into that datastore, unifying the names across multiple repositories into single, species-specific gene and protein records.
 The datastore differentiates between names and symbols.
 The main ("official") name and symbol for each originating repository is retained.
+For all symbols, it collects "relevant" links to PubMed abstracts from Entrez and UniProt records.

 Entity Relationship Model
 =========================